 The Trustees are responsible for the maintenance and integrity of the corporate and financial information included on the Charitable Company's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-Approved by order of the members of the Board of Trustees on 21 December 2021 and signed on its behalf by:
+Approved by the Board of Trustees and signed on its behalf by:

-D Gerald Chair
+D Gerald Chair Date: 13 December 2022

 INDEPENDENT AUDITORS' REPORT ON THE FINANCIAL STATEMENTS TO THE MEMBERS OF THE BENTLEY WOOD TRUST

 Opinion